sashakoshka/hnbs/README.md

 Format for sending quickly parsable structured data over the network.
 Somewhat similar to the NBT format, except far more minimal, and with a greater structural similarity to that of JSON.
 All data is encoded as big-endian.
+The format is optimized for small size and parsing speed.

+Throughout this document, any data prefixed by a type code will be referred to as a "tag".

 ## Tag Types